Citibank disputes it hid Dewey's financial woes from ex-partners

-Sept 14 (Reuters) - Citibank is fighting claims the bank “fraudulently induced” former Dewey & LeBouef partners into signing up for a loan program that financed their capital in the failed law firm, despite knowing of Dewey’s dire financial situation.
+(Reuters) - Citibank C.UL is fighting claims the bank “fraudulently induced” former Dewey & LeBouef partners into signing up for a loan program that financed their capital in the failed law firm, despite knowing of Dewey’s dire financial situation.

 Former Dewey partner Steven Otillar made the claims in New York federal court last month in response to a Citibank lawsuit against him for defaulting on a $209,000 loan that financed his capital in the now defunct firm.